doodle-it/Simon-Game-Challenge-Starting-Files/README.md

 # Simon-Game-Challenge-Starting-Files

-You can play Simon no this website
+You can play Simon on this website